TacosDjamaica/proyecto2-ia/README.md

 ## Use

-to execute the game, please run the following command:
+to execute the game, run the following command:

 ```bash
 python connect4.py <difficulty>
 ```

-where `<difficulty>` it can be the any of this setting:
+where `<difficulty>` can be the any of this settings:

 | Level   | Command  |
 |---------|----------|